Explore Beyond The Routine

 About Tara Ruttley

-Mom • Wife • Space Scientist • Neuroscientist • Engineer • Archaeologist • Entrepreneur • Inventor • Aquanaut • Astronaut Finalist • Internationally-acclaimed Speaker • Routine Explorer
+Mom • Wife • Space Scientist • Neuroscientist • Engineer • Archaeologist • Entrepreneur • Inventor • Aquanaut • Science Communicator • Routine Explorer •

-I help people to better adapt to any situation by inspiring them try new experiences beyond their routine.
+I help people to better adapt to any situation by teaching them the importance of trying new experiences beyond their routine.
 We can all be Routine Explorers.

 Tara has wanted to work for the space program since she was a kid growing up in southern Louisiana.
 She’s worked her way up to her dream job, and has had some unique experiences along the way, but two pivotal moments mid-career made her question what else in life she was missing out on.
 What were her "other things"?

 Tara is also a neuroscientist and knows that the brain literally changes when we have a new experience.
 We live in a limitless universe with seven different continents, nearly 200 different countries, more than 7 billion people, thousands of cultures, and hundreds of thousands of unique experiences, but mostly we stick to our daily routines.
 Yet even tiny new experiences can make us better able to adapt to change, overcome fear and adversity, and improve creativity.
 Why not try something new?

 There are plenty of healthy reasons to try something new every day.

 Tara enjoys meeting new people and learning new things, and she’s had over a decade of experience in media appearances giving light-hearted, informative, and inspirational keynotes to audiences ranging from undergraduates to career scientists and corporate professionals.

 Tara has been at NASA since 2001.
 She holds degrees in Biology, Mechanical Engineering, Neuroscience, and Anthropology-Archaeology.
 She has publications ranging from engineering to neuroscience and archaeology and holds a US Utility patent.